 Please see our detailed article on understanding Async assignment results.

 Async Group Assignments

-You can run asynchronous group assignments with or without peer evaluation.
+You can run asynchronous group assignments with or without team member (peer) evaluation.
 If you set the assignment type as group, your students will be able to submit work as a group and then complete reviews individually.
-If Peer Evaluation is added to a group peer assessment assignment, students have 72 hours after submitting their work to comment on and rate their group members' participation.
+If Team Member Evaluation is added to a group peer assessment assignment, students have 72 hours after submitting their work to comment on and rate their group members' participation.
 If they do not submit within 72 hours, they will be removed from the assignment and the group.